 Choosing the right tire shredding equipment requires careful consideration of multiple factors:

-Processing Capacity Requirements: Determine hourly throughput needs based on tire intake volumes and operational schedules.
+Verwerkingcapaciteitseisen: Determine hourly throughput needs based on tire intake volumes and operational schedules.
 Systems range from 5-10 tons per hour for smaller operations to 50+ tons per hour for large-scale facilities.

 Output Specifications: Define required output sizes for your target markets.
 Primary shredders typically produce 2-6 inch chips, while secondary systems can achieve particles as fine as 30 mesh for specialty applications.